Have you been dreaming of a relaxing break? Don’t forget to secure Travel Insurance for your atrial fibrillation.

 Does high altitude affect A-fib?

-High elevations can aggravate certain forms of heart rhythm abnormalities, including your A-fib condition.
+High elevations can aggravate certain forms of heart rhythm abnormalities, including your A-fib condition or arrhythmia and can go on to cause tachycardia.
 After taking a flight, your doctor may recommend that you relax and reduce your usual activity for several days and advise you to keep an eye out for any unusual or unfamiliar symptoms.
-Before booking your trip, consult your doctor about your atrial fibrillation.
+Before booking your trip, consult your doctor about your atrial fibrillation and ensure you have the right Travel Insurance in place.

 Travel Insurance for Atrial Fibrillation – Your Cover